escaped/django-inline-actions/README.md

 ## Integration

 Add the `InlineActionsModelAdminMixin` to your `ModelAdmin`.
-If you want to have actions on your inlines, add the `InlineActionsMixin` to your `InlineModelsAdmin`.
+If you want to have actions on your inlines, add the `InlineActionsMixin` to your `InlineModelAdmin`.
-Each action is implemented as a method on the `ModelAdmin`/`InlineModelsAdmin` and **must have** the following signature.
+Each action is implemented as a method on the `ModelAdmin`/`InlineModelAdmin` and **must have** the following signature.

 ```python
 def action_name(self, request, obj, parent_obj=None):